olvlvl/symfony-dependency-injection-proxy/README.md

 [Composer](http://getcomposer.org/) need to be globally available to run the suite.
 The command installs dependencies as required.
 The `make test-coverage` command runs test suite and also creates an HTML coverage report in `build/coverage`.
-If your environment doesn't meet the requirements you can run the tests with a container, run `make test-container-72` or `make test-container-74` to create it.
+If your environment doesn't meet the requirements you can run the tests with a container, run `make test-container-72`, `make test-container-74`, or `make test-container-80` to create it.

 The package is continuously tested by [Travis CI](http://about.travis-ci.org/).